• Home

 Address: 26 MARKET STREET , Newcastle upon Tyne, United Kingdom

-They also do Davey’s Mexicano at St James’ Stack now, serving their famous birria tacos.
-These slow-cooked beef birria tacos that you dip in their gravy are genuinely some of the best tacos I’ve had, around £10 to £12.
+They also do Davey’s Mexicano at St James’ Stack now, serving their famous birria tacos (so so good, one of my favs here).
+These slow-cooked beef birria tacos that you dip in their gravy are genuinely some of the best tacos I’ve had, priced around £10 to £12.

 Address: St Andrew’s St, Newcastle upon Tyne

 Hands down the best Korean fried chicken in Newcastle.
 Seriously!
 They are incredible!
-They started at The Stack and now moved into their own full fledge restaurant on the hill leading to Stowel Street.
+They are located just by Stowell St, 15 steps from the Chinatown Gate.

 Their Korean Fried chicken is perfectly crispy outside, juicy inside, and you can get different sauces like Gochujang spicy, cheese and more.
 Get the half and half if you can’t decide if you order 10 pieces or more.
 Around £10 to £15 and the portions are generous.